 As a signatory to the National Recognition and Procedures Agreement (NPRA), the College is bound to implement the outcomes from the national pay bargaining process.
-The new teaching pay scale is being implemented on a transitional basis over a three year period, with the first transition having taken effect from 1 April 2017 and the final transition taking place in April 2019.
+The new teaching pay scale was implemented on a transitional basis over a three year period, with the first transition having taken effect from 1 April 2017 and the final transition in April 2019.